amberwhizin/Movie-Review/README.md

 - Full CRUD
 - Seed some data/images/new route
 - Add bootstrap and CSS3
-- Check everything is up to specs and check local and live deploys
+- Check everything is up to specs, check local and live deploys

 Live site: